BradWhittington/django-mailgun/README.rst

     # These are optional -- if they're set as environment variables they won't
     # need to be set here as well
     MAILGUN_ACCESS_KEY = 'ACCESS-KEY'
+    # This is optional entirely, mailgun will default to a server if none specified
+    MAILGUN_SERVER_NAME = 'SERVER-NAME'

 Now, when you use ``django.core.mail.send_mail``, Mailgun will send the messages